-Fleet segment Biological Economic indicators Technical Summary of
+Fleet segment Biological Biological Economic indicators Technical Summary of

-by vessel indicators - - RoFTA 2019 and indicator - indicator values
+by vessel indicators - - RoFTA 2019 and indicator - Indicator values

-length SHI and CR/BER 2019, with vessel utilisation indicator values
+length SHI and CR/BER 2019, with Vessel utilisation

-length Stocks at risk trends for 2008-2019 (registered/
+length Stock at risk trends for 2008-2019 (registered/

-Stocks at 11sk trends for 2000-2019 theoretical)
+Stock at 115K trends for 2000-2017 theoretical)

-theoretical) All indicators are taken into

-DC 3/I 0010 v v v

-PG VL0010 X X X account.
+PG VL0010 X X X Main emphasis on species mix

+1 G VLOUIU A A A and technical indicator baselines.

+Segment in overall imbalance.

+PG VL1012 X X X All indicators are taken into

+1 G VLIVIZ A A A account.
 Segment in overall

 imbalance.

-DC 1/1 1012 • • • All indicators are taken into

-PG VL1012 X X X account.
+DFN VL1218 X X X

+DEN VL1216 A Λ Λ Only the biological indicators are

+relevant.
+Segment in overall imbalance.

+FPO VL1218 X Only the biological indicators are

+FIU VLIZIO A relevant.
 Segment in overall

 imbalance.

-Only the biological indicators are
+DTS VL1012 X X X Main emphasis on species mix

+DIS VLIUIZ A Λ A and economic indicators.

+Segment in overall imbalance.

-DFN VL1218 X X X relevant.
+DTS VL1218 X X X All indicators are taken into

+D15 VL1216 A Λ Λ account.
 Segment in overall

 imbalance.

+DTS VL1824 X X X Only the biological indicators are

+D15 VL1024 A A A relevant.
+Segment in imbalance

+only as regards Baltic Sea fishing

+businesses.

+DTS VL2440 X X X

-Only the biological indicators are
+D13 1L2440 A Λ A Only the biological indicators are relevant.
+Segment in imbalance

+only as regards Baltic Sea fishing

+businesses.

-FPO VL1218 X relevant.
+TM VL1218 X Only the biological indicators are

+11/1 /1/12/10 A relevant.
 Segment in overall

 imbalance.

-All indicators are taken into
+TM VL1824 X Only the biological indicators are

-DTS VL0010 X X X account.
-The segment is in
+11V1 VL1024 A relevant.
+Segment in overall

 imbalance.

-All indicators are taken into

-DTS VL1012 X X X account.
-The segment is in

-DIS VEIVIZ 24 2 24 overall imbalance with regard to

-Baltic vessels.

-All indicators are taken into
+TM VL2440 X Only the biological indicators are

-DTS VL1218 X X X account.
-The segment in overall
+11/1 / 1/2440 A relevant.
+Segment in overall

 imbalance.

-Only the biological indicators are

-DTS VL1824 X X X relevant.
-The segment is in

-D15 VL1024 A A A imbalance only as regards Baltic

-Sea fishing businesses.

-Only the biological indicators are

-DTS VL2440 v X X relevant.
-The segment is in

-X A A imbalance only as regards Baltic

-Sea fishing businesses.

-Only the biological indicators are

-TM VL1824 X relevant.
-The segment in overall

-imbalance.

-Only the biological indicators are

-TM VL2440 X relevant.
-The segment in overall

-imbalance.
+iniparance.